-Copies of the Data Retention Policy can be obtained from the school office or from the DPL (Marily Troyano (info@st-charles.rbkc.sch.uk; tel: 020 8969 5566)).
+Copies of the Data Retention Policy can be obtained from the school office or from the DPL.

-9. Sharing personal data
+8. Sharing personal data

 In order to efficiently, effectively and legally function as a data controller, we are required to share information with appropriate third parties, including but not limited to situations where: